Hair Removal with Psoriasis

 - Never use wax that is too hot.

 - Don’t use either product on active lesions that will be further irritated

 Depilatory creams never worked well for me, but I found that I was able to wax even over my spots when my plaques were fairly happy.
 Often it just pulled off the top layer from my plaques.
 Voila!
 Two birds, one stone.

 More expensive treatments include electrolysis and laser hair removal.
 Electrolysis involves the application of electric current to the hair follicle, while laser hair removal uses a targeted beam of light to retard hair follicle growth.

 - Electrolysis usually requires many treatments, and is damaging to the skin.
 It is generally not recommended for psoriasis sufferers

 - Laser hair removal can be used by those with psoriasis, but consult with the practitioner first if you have broken skin.

-- Because laser hair removal uses a targeted beam of light, check with your primary care physician if you are also receiving phototherapy at the same time (burns are counterproductive).
+- Because laser hair removal uses a targeted beam of light, check with your primary care physician if you are also receiving phototherapy at the same time.

-Like waxing, electrolysis and laser hair removal have longer lasting effects and can reduce the frequency of hair removal, which is ideal for psoriasis sufferers; that being said, if these forms of hair removal are irritating to your skin, avoid them.
-Personally, I find that waxing every 6 weeks does less damage to my skin overall than shaving every other day… but that’s just me!
+Like waxing, electrolysis and laser hair removal have longer-lasting effects and can reduce the frequency of hair removal, which is ideal for psoriasis sufferers.
+That being said, if these forms of hair removal are irritating to your skin, avoid them.

 How often do you experience brain fog?